krezefal/cox-stegosystem/README.md

 Because of the Cox algorithm is robust, the watermark can remain in the image-container even after applying most modification procedures.
 In this case, it may be necessary to forcefully skip the embedding detection step by using the `-force` flag.
 However, the watermark message length will be lost and the program will compare ALL data units until the end of the array.
-So the original watermark (or what's left of it) is the first *N* bit of the extracted binary sequence (where *N* is the number that was lost).
+So the original watermark (or what's left of it after the modifications) is the first *N* bit of the extracted binary sequence, where *N* is the number that was lost.

 ## Theory